 1. Appropriate and acceptable

-Many companies have policies around corporate gifting, specifying that only token gifts will be accepted or no gifts are allowed at all.
+Many companies have a guide for corporate gifting, specifying that only token gifts will be accepted or no gifts are allowed at all.
 Sending more than the business is expecting can strain relationships or even lead to investigations.
 It’s imperative that you do your research thoroughly beforehand to avoid these kinds of situations.

 2. Personalised and presentable

 Personalising your gift is a great touch which will help your business stand out and show the client or employee that you know and appreciate them.
 Consider allergies or intolerances and include personalised cards wherever possible.
 Presentation is also key so choosing a well-packaged product can have a significant impact.

 Corporate gifting is a kind of investment so being aware of the potential returns will help define the necessary budget and maximise the value of your show of good will come the holidays.
 If you intend to send work-related gifts, keeping the value below £50 will also ensure your compliance with the Bribery Act.
 This includes delivery and VAT.

 4. Keep a record